בְּרֵאשִׁית

 The way I read it, on this fourth day, time as we know it started.
 The way I read it, HaShem created the sun, the moon, and the stars all to shine down on us and said that it would be to tell the set times, the passing of days, weeks, months, and years.
 To me, this sounds exactly like the passing of time.

 So, time started on this fourth day.
 At least the way we terrestrial beings could tell, because without a sun, a moon, and the constellations going around us to tell the passing of time, how could we tell if all the days seem the same?
-We would go from day to day without being able to predict when summer ends, and winter begins until we reach it, or would there even be any seasons to a non-existent year?
-Would we even be able to crop without knowing the year's seasons?
-We, as earthly bound people, without the movement of the constellations around us, how would we know that is almost seeding time?
+We would go from day to day without being able to predict when summer ends, and winter begins, until we reach it, or would there even be any seasons in a year?
+Would we even be able to crop?
+We, as earthly-bound people, without the movement of the constellations around us, how would we know that it is almost seeding time?
 How would we have grasped the concept of time passing, to begin with?
 I am not saying that time did not exist before the fourth day, but to us, it did not.
-Again, putting all our dependence on God and inability to stand on our own.
+Again, that would put all our dependence on God and our inability to stand on our own.
 Taking away our free will.
-God wants you to see up at the stars and see in it His greatness and the love He has for us in making a world in which we can work without Him.
+God wants you to look up at the stars and see in them His greatness and the love He has for us in making a world in which we can work without Him.
 Does that mean that we should not depend on God?
 In a way, yes.
 We should cling to God because we love Him, not because we need Him.
 Yes, we need Him, but He also made it so we do not.
 Would you say that a husband can not survive without a wife or a wife without a husband?
 Of course, they can, but that would be too lonely, and there would be no love that only a life companion would offer.
-It would be a lonely existence and without love.
+It would be a lonely existence without love.

 Day 5: Sea Creatures, and Birds